higlass/higlass-multivec/README.md

 import { StackedBarTrack } from 'higlass-multivec/es/StackedBarTrack';
 ```

-To use this then along with HiGlassComponent, assuming are developing with React either in an environment where `window` is available (client-side), is via the following:
+To use this then along with HiGlassComponent, assuming you are developing with React either in an environment where `window` is available (client-side), use via the following:

 ```javascript
 import React from 'react';